 Love… the Black Country Living Museum

-If you’re looking for a taste of life in the Industrial Revolution, you can explore the open-air Black Country Living Museum.
+Visitors looking for a taste of life in the Industrial Revolution can explore the open-air Black Country Living Museum.
 Home to a host of reconstructed shops, houses and industrial areas, the venue also includes part of the Dudley Canal which regularly features in scenes from Peaky Blinders.

-Birmingham’s premier cricketing venue regularly hosts international matches such as the iconic Ashes, and is home to Warwickshire County Cricket Club and Birmingham Phoenix.
-A host venue for the 2022 Commonwealth Games, you’ll find this historic stadium a short distance from Birmingham city centre.
+Birmingham’s premier cricketing venue regularly hosts international matches and is home to Warwickshire County Cricket Club and Birmingham Phoenix.
+A host venue for the 2022 Commonwealth Games, sports fans can find this historic stadium a short distance from Birmingham city centre.

 Love… the Alexander Stadium